IntelSmartEdge/docs/experience-kits/developer-experience-kit/developer-experience-kit-prepare-the-provisioning-system.md

 ### Next

-After preparing the provisioning system, you will create the installation image.
+After preparing the provisioning system, you will need to complete the default or advanced installation.
 This is covered in the next section.